siberianfox/tinygwiki/TinyG-Boot-Loader.md

 </pre>
 Save page as tinyg.hex (you may need to get rid of a .txt extension during this save).
 Save it in some known directory that you can get back to.

+Notes:
+- If you just go to the github file page and download from there you will not get the hex, you will get HTML.
+You need the RAW page.
+- The hex in the default directory is compiled using AVR Studio 4, which is the one we test on.
+There may also be a hex in a Debug directory.
+This is compiled in Atmel Studio 6, and will have a different size.

 **Step1**.
 Navigate to the directory that has the tinyg.hex file you want.

 **Step2**.
 Find your serial port.
 You will need to enter the USB port you are actually using.
 To find your serial port in Mac/Linux you can run `ls /dev` and look for the tty.usbserial-XXXXXXX port<br>